 Balancing Structural Efficiency, Safety, Cost Savings and Aesthetics

-The tallest building in Philadelphia and the tenth tallest building in the United States, the Comcast Technology Center houses office, research and development spaces in addition to a television studio and a luxury hotel.
+The tallest building in Philadelphia and 14th tallest building in the United States, the Comcast Technology Center houses office, research and development spaces in addition to a television studio and a luxury hotel.
 Rail transportation is accessible via a subterranean concourse alongside two levels of below-grade parking while a winter garden plaza greets visitors at the street level above.
 The tower has open green space every three floors, glass elevators in the interior and a glass façade exterior, allowing for stunning views of the city from all directions.
 The hotel comprises the building’s top 12 stories and features more than 200 rooms, a spa, fitness center, event space and a rooftop restaurant.

 - We collaborated closely with the architectural teams to find the optimal balance of aesthetics and structural efficiency when designing the numerous exposed steel connections.